The Days Out group which was newly formed in the summer has got off to a very successful start.

 Among the points he made was a warning not to overestimate Russia’s power.
 Although their nuclear arsenal was similar to America’s, their economy and their conventional forces were much weaker.
 He said he was not too concerned about cyber-warfare.
 His view was that the West was more than capable of defending cyber-attacks and mounting their own.
 As for targeted assassinations, many countries had indulged in these over the years.

-He also compared the current regime to Stalin’s and told members that despite Putin and the KGB, Russia was not a totalitarian state.
+He also compared the current regime to Stalin’s and told members that despite Putin and the FSB (the successor to the KGB), Russia was not a totalitarian state.
 Information flowed more freely than before and dissent was not entirely crushed.
 His view was that China was a much more formidable opponent.

 Report by Carmel Eilon with her photographs of the event

 On Monday 17 September 2018 Daphne Berkovi took a group of U3A ”students” to the Houses of Parliament where she had arranged for Dr Mari Takayanagi to take us on a guided tour of the Vote100 Exhibition of Women’s Place in in Parliament.